vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 We believe that practical examples are a fantastic way to learn.
 As such, we have created some quick starts from use cases that are popular amongst our customers and the Vendia team.

 ### Shopping List
 Get started with real-time data sharing strategies with this easy to understand quick start.
-You will build a uni that helps solve a common problem we all deal with, managing a shopping list.
+You will build a Uni that helps solve a common problem we all deal with, managing a shopping list.

 [https://vendia.net/docs/share/quickstart/shopping-list](https://www.vendia.net/docs/share/quickstart/shopping-list-web)